 Finding Wild Horses in Maryland & Virginia

-Return to Finding Wild Horses here for tips on visiting the range and to find herds in other states
+Return to Finding Wild Horses here for tips on visiting the range and to find herds in other areas

 The Assateague wild horses and Chincoteague wild ponies can be found at the Assateague Island National Seashore.
 The island is divided by the state line and a fence with the Assateague on the north end and the Chincoteague on the south end.